k-yomo/pubsub_cli/README.md

   subscribe     subscribe Pub/Sub topics

 Flags:
+  -c, --cred-file string   gcp credential file path (You can also set 'GCP_CREDENTIAL_FILE_PATH' to env variable)
-  -h, --help               help for pubsub_cli
+      --help               help for pubsub_cli
-      --project string     gcp project id (You can also set 'GCP_PROJECT_ID' to env variable) --host string        emulator host (You can also set 'PUBSUB_EMULATOR_HOST' to env variable) --cred-file string   gcp credential file path (You can also set 'GCP_CREDENTIAL_FILE_PATH' to env variable)
+  -h, --host string        emulator host (You can also set 'PUBSUB_EMULATOR_HOST' to env variable) -p, --project string     gcp project id (You can also set 'GCP_PROJECT_ID' to env variable)
 ```
 ※ When both of --host and --cred-file are set, emulator host will be prioritised for safety purpose.